tcodes0/tt/README.md

 ## Doing

-implement log and make test pass some async shit going on, it's implemented.
-Check if the ttStdout is awaited correclty, look at it's test. add ttStdout to cli and integrate with cli options refac Object type to JsObject make some saga selectors to help with typings selects
+add ttStdout to cli and integrate with cli options refac Object type to JsObject make some saga selectors to help with typings selects